Kubedex/helm-controller/README.md

 The helm-controller manifests should be deployed to the Kubernetes cluster using kubectl.

-* A single CRD per Helm Chart is applied via kubectl into the helm-controller namespace.
+* A single CRD per Helm Chart is applied via kubectl into the helm-controller namespace
 * The helm-controller watches for CRD changes and triggers a Kubernetes job per chart
 * Each job executes the upgrade logic for the Helm Chart
 * If a CRD is deleted for a chart the helm-controller will totally remove all resources associated with it.
 Including Helm Chart, old jobs and pods used for previous installations.